-Smile Lasik is the newest version of laser vision correction.
+Smile Lasik, also known as ReLex Smile, is the newest version of laser vision correction.
 Smile treatment consists of one painless laser step lasting 33 seconds.
-You are able to get up and see immediately, though the final vision, as with all laser vision correction techniques, takes about three months to finalize.
+As with all types of laser vision correction, you are able to get up from the procedure and see immediately, though the final vision, as with all laser vision correction techniques, takes about three months to finalize.

-Smile Lasik has some advantages and disadvantages compared to traditional Lasik.
+Smile Lasik has some advantages and disadvantages compared to all-laser, wavefront Lasik.

-There is less dryness with Smile Lasik.
-Because there is no flap, fewer of the corneal nerves are affected, leading to less dryness.
-You therefore do not need to use moisturizing drops very much after Smile Lasik.
+- There is a little less short-term dryness with Smile Lasik.
+Because there is no flap, fewer of the corneal nerves are affected, leading to less short-term dryness.
+You therefore need to use less moisturizing drops during the initial healing after Smile Lasik.

-Smile Lasik has slightly less sharp vision than Lasik during the first week or two.
+- Smile Lasik has less sharp vision than Lasik during the first several weeks following treatment.
 20/30 vision is common on the first day, gradually improving to 20/20 over the first week or two.
 This visual recovery is slower than Lasik, which typically produces 20/20 vision the next day, but faster than PRK.
 Full vision recovery, as with all forms of laser vision correction, takes about three months.

-Enhancement of Smile Lasik cannot be performed with Smile Lasik, but must be performed with the slower healing PRK laser treatment.
-Enhancements (fine-tuning procedures) are performed in 4% of patients.
+- Enhancement (fine-tuning procedure) of Smile Lasik cannot be performed with Smile Lasik, but must be performed with the slower healing PRK laser treatment.
+Enhancements are performed in about 4% of patients.